SimonPadbury/Squeezme/README.md

 # Squeezme

 Webpage width resizer **menubar** for developers (uses jQuery).
-Adds a _Squeezeme_ menubar to the top of any page displayed through the iframe.
+Adds a _Squeezeme_ menubar to the top of any page displayed through the iframe in the browser.
 The required HTML, CSS and JS is all in the one HTML file.

 Demo: [http://simonpadbury.github.io/Squeezme/](http://simonpadbury.github.io/Squeezme/) – notice the red menubar at the top of the window.